suhrig/arriba/documentation/input-files.md

 GENCODE annotation is recommended over RefSeq annotation, because the former has a more comprehensive annotation of transcripts and splice-sites, which boosts the sensitivity.
 The file must be provided in GTF format and may be gzip-compressed.
 It does not need to be sorted.

 The script `download_references.sh` can be used to download the annotation.
 The available annotation files are listed when the script is run without parameters.
 The user is not restricted to these annotation files, however.
-Any assembly can be used as long as its coordinates are compatible with one of the supported assemblies (hg19/hs37d5/GRCh37 or hg38/GRCh38 or mm10/GRCm38).
+Any annotation can be used as long as its coordinates are compatible with one of the supported assemblies (hg19/hs37d5/GRCh37 or hg38/GRCh38 or mm10/GRCm38).

 Blacklist
 ---------